ParisaMollahoseini/Firewall_With_Kernel_Module/readme.md

 Then we fill it like this:

-**blacklist(or whitelist)
+**blacklist(or whitelist)**

 127.0.0.1:53

 8.8.8.8:80

-...**
+...

 ### Second we can write user space code named *app_writer.c*

 #### What is in app_writer.c

-  -Reading from **"conf.txt"**
+  - Reading from **"conf.txt"**
-  -Store that string in char* named "buf"
+  - Store that string in char* named "buf"
-  -Open module file with address **/dev/OS_char_dev** for writing in it -Seperate each line of "buf" with function *strsep* -Send each line to module with write function
+  - Open module file with address **/dev/OS_char_dev** for writing in it
+  - Seperate each line of "buf" with function *strsep*
+  - Send each line to module with write function
-  -Close module file
+  - Close module file

 ### Third we write kernel module

 ### Module have two parts :

-  -Network
+  - Network
-  -Char device
+  - Char device

 #### Network part